Skip Breadcrumb Links

 Many Ontario universities and colleges offer some type distance education.
 It's a good option for people who are working full-time, trying to upgrade their skills, live in a remote community or who want to make a career change.

 This type of learning can be good for newcomers in certain fields of study because you work while you take courses.
 You may even be able to begin your program or class before you come to Canada.
 Most online programs are found in the continuing education department of universities and colleges.

-The Ministry of Advanced Education and Skills Development (MAESD) has an online education portal that gives students access to many online college and university courses.
+The Minister of Colleges and Universities (MCU) has an online education portal that gives students access to many online college and university courses.

 Is distance education right for me?